arbor-sim/arbor/doc/tutorial/single_cell_allen.rst

 Step **(3)** shows the precise steps needed to load the fit parameter file into a list of global properties, region specific properties, reversal potentials, and mechanism parameters.
 This is not a generic function that will successfully load any Allen model, but it can be used as a starting point.
 The function composes 4 components out of the ``json`` file:

-1. global electro-physical parameters,
+1. global electro-physiological parameters,
-2. a set of electro-physical parameters per region,
+2. a set of electro-physiological parameters per region,
 3. a set of reversal potentials per ion species and region,
 4. a set of mechanisms with parameters per region.